-Probably the best time to come to Costa Rica with your family will be during the dry season, from December to April, because you will have more time to be outside and explore with your loved ones.
-One thing to consider is that this is considered the high season (spring break, etc.), so prices are a bit higher and getting reservations with short notice is harder.
+The best time to come to Costa Rica with your family will likely be during the dry season, from December to April, because you will have more time to be outside and explore with your loved ones.
+However, this is considered the high season and includes (spring break, etc.), so costs are a bit higher and getting reservations with short notice is more difficult.

-Nonetheless, the rainy season, May to November, is pretty charming and offers the visitors deep green and lush forests to explore.
+Nonetheless, the rainy season, May to November, is pretty charming and provides travelers with green and lush forests to explore.

-Review our Weather in Costa Rica article for an explanation of the different seasons throughout the year and suggestions on when to pick one or the other for your trip.
+Review our Weather in Costa Rica article for an explanation of the different seasons throughout the year, and more weather-related suggestions for your trip.

-Also, please browse our Best Time to Visit Costa Rica page where not only we have listed descriptions of the different seasons, but also different holidays, events and festivals you should consider for your trip and how crowds and cost will affect it.
+Also, please browse our Best Time to Visit Costa Rica article where provide descriptions of the different seasons as well as popular holidays, events and festivals that you should consider for your trip (and how crowds and costs change).